philmander/a-seal/README.md

 Type: `...string` | `Array`

-A list of roles as an array of strings or a list of strings as arguments.
+A list of permitted roles as an array of strings or a list of strings as arguments.

 #### Examples